 Local Cycling and Walking Plan (LCWIP)

-The council has agreed to draw up a plan for improving walking and cycling opportunities in and around Charlbury, as a key part of our Highways and Transport Strategy.
+The council is currently drawing up a plan for improving walking and cycling opportunities in and around Charlbury, as a key part of our Highways and Transport Strategy.
 The plan will include a specific focus on the needs of people who use mobility aids of any description, as we know there are plenty of barriers to the safe and easy passage around town for these residents.

-Oxfordshire County Council has agreed to offer us staff support for this work in the form of their Active Travel Officer, Joaquim.
-We hope to have a draft of the plan ready to present to residents this spring.
+We are currently working with an Active Travel Officer from Oxfordshire County Council and we hope to have a draft of the plan ready to present to residents this spring.